hereblur/onesize-css/README.md

 >>Minify output.

 >###-w, --width
 >>Virtual screen width for matching the `@media` rules.
-It is the size to let IE8 stick with. default is 1024.
+It is usually the minimum size that your webpage start showing in the desktop version. default is 1024.

 >###-pf, --prefix
->>Prefix for generated CSS selector.
-We use this to boost up the power of selector.
-As you may known, IE8 are not support media queries, so we need something to make the generated selectors more powerful.
+>>In the mobile-first webpage.
+IE8 always show the mobile version, so we need something to make the generated selectors more powerful. to override the mobile-first css.
+So we use `id` and `class` on `BODY` tag to make it generated CSS more specificity. [https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity].

 >###--verbose
 >>Be verbose.